onomyprotocol/onomy/docs/testnet/onomy-testnet-docs/setting-up-a-validator-manual.md

 ### Deployment of the Gravity contract

 Once 66% of the validator set has registered their delegate Ethereum key it is possible to deploy the Gravity Ethereum contract.
-Once deployed the Gravity contract address on Görli will be posted here
+Once deployed the Gravity contract address on rinkeby will be posted here

 Here is the contract address!
 Move forward!

 ```

-0xD6F7ab117DF5172264221FA33299Dd6C290cE26f
+0xB4BAd4Cef22a4EAeF67434644ebaB4cEC54Db37A

 ```